konfuzio-ai/konfuzio-sdk/docs/sdk/configuration_reference.md

   `pip install konfuzio_sdk`

 * It is also possible to choose between the lightweight SDK and the SDK with the AI-related components (latter one is taking up more disk space).
 By default, the SDK is installed as a lightweight instance.
-To install the full instance, run the following command:
+To install the full instance (`.[ai]`), the one with AI-related components, run the following command:

   `pip install konfuzio_sdk[ai]`

   Currently, the full instance cannot be installed on MacOS machines with an ARM-based chip from the M-series.
 The `konfuzio_sdk` package can only be installed on MacOS on machines with an ARM chip if the lightweight instance is installed.
 However the Konfuzio SDK can be used on a hosted environment such as [Deepnote](https://deepnote.com/).
 Follow the instructions in the next section to install the SDK in Colab.

-### 2.1 Install the SDK in a hosted Jupyter environment
+### 2.1 Install the `.[ai]` Konfuzio SDK in a hosted Jupyter environment
 This procedure is not recommended, but documented here for completeness.
 Due to a limitation in Deepnote's ability to receive input from the user, the SDK cannot be initialized in a Deepnote notebook.
 To work around this limitation, we need to install and authenticate access to the SDK in a Colab notebook and then import the credentials in the Deepnote project.

 If you don't have one, [create](https://deepnote.com/sign-up) an account.
 Once you are logged in, create a new project and choose the `Python 3.8` environment.